ibm-cloud-docs/key-protect/migrate-tool.md

 The following optional environment variables can be configured:

 `IAM_API_ENDPOINT`
-:   Takes a custom IAM endpoint if the default `https://iam.cloud.ibm.com/identity/token` should not be used.
+:   Takes a custom IAM endpoint if the default `https://iam.cloud.ibm.com/identity/token` is not used.

 `DEBUG_MODE`
 :   Takes `true` or `false`.
 When set to `true`, the tool produces detailed logs.